BouarourMohammed/react-native-animated-rolling-numbers/readme.md

 yarn add react-native-animated-rolling-numbers
 ```

+> [!IMPORTANT]
+> This library relies on react-native-reanimated.
+You must install react-native-reanimated separately in your project.
+This is a peer dependency.

 Make sure you have `react-native-reanimated` installed in your project.
 Follow the official installation guide here: [react-native-reanimated installation](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started/#installation).

 ## Usage